What are the PCE exams like, depending on the University and the city where I will study?

 PCE VOLUNTARIA

-The PCE voluntaria implies that you do not need to take the exam if with your baccalaureate final score (out of 10) you can directly get into the university you want.
-In case you wish or need to raise your score (up to 14), you can voluntarily take several optional subjects and among them, the 2 best grades obtained will be weighted.
+PCE VOLUNTARIA means that you are not required to participate if your high school grade (out of 10) allows you to enter the university of your choice.
+If you wish or need to improve your score (up to 14), you can voluntarily take exams in several specific subjects, and among them, the best two grades obtained will be weighted.

 Who is it for?